-BATON ROUGE, La. -- Applicants who receive notice from the Federal Emergency Management Agency (FEMA) that they are ineligible for disaster assistance after Hurricane Isaac may discover that a “no” can be turned into a “yes.”
+LITTLE ROCK, Ark. – Applicants who receive a letter from the Federal Emergency Management Agency (FEMA) saying they are ineligible for disaster assistance after the severe storms, tornadoes, and flooding on April 27 may discover that a “no” can be turned into a “yes.”

-"A denial may simply mean that we need more information to make a decision regarding your application," said Mike Hall, federal coordinating officer for the disaster recovery operation in Louisiana.
-"Please work with us.
-Help us help you."
+“A denial may simply mean that we need more information to make a decision regarding your application,” said FEMA’s Federal Coordinating Officer (FCO) Timothy J. Scranton.
+“Please work with us.
+Help us help you.”

-The most common reason for a denial of housing assistance is that the applicant needs to provide FEMA with a copy of an insurance settlement before a grant application can be processed.
+- The applicant needs to provide FEMA with a copy of an insurance settlement.

 - The applicant did not sign the required documents.

 - The applicant did not prove occupancy or ownership.

 - The damage is to a secondary home or a rental property, not a primary residence.

 - Someone else in the household has already applied and received help.

 - A FEMA housing inspector cannot reach the applicant by phone.